Tingvoll Municipality: Coat of arms

 The coat of arms was granted on 7 September 1984.
-The arms show five green oak leaves on a gray background.
+The official blazon is "Argent, five oak leaves vert in annulo stems to centre" (I sølv fem grønne eikeblad i rosett).
+This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The charge is a group of five oak leaves arranged in a circle with their stems pointing to the centre.
+The oak leaves were chosen as a symbol since Norway's northernmost autochthonous oak forests can be found in the municipality.
 Each leaf represents one of the five main villages in the municipality: Tingvollvågen, Straumsnes, Gyl, Torjulvågen, and Meisingset.
-The oak leaves are chosen as a symbol for the municipality as Norway's northernmost oak forests can be found in the municipality.
+The arms were designed by Alvhild Ulseth.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Tingvoll.
+The Church of Norway has two parishes (sokn) within Tingvoll Municipality.
 It is part of the Indre Nordmøre prosti (deanery) in the Diocese of Møre.

 History

 Eight or nine centuries ago, Tingvoll was the site of the Nordmøre Ting.
 There was a flat field there, which in Norwegian is called voll.
 It was here that meetings were held, called ting, thus the name Tingvoll.
-The name has the same origin as the Scottish town of Dingwall, the parliament of the Isle of Man Tynwald, the English town of Thingwall (which Norwegian Vikings colonised) Wirral Peninsula, and Þingvellir in Iceland.
+The name has the same origin as the Scottish town of Dingwall, the parliament of the Isle of Man Tynwald, the English town of Thingwall (which Norwegian Vikings colonised), Wirral Peninsula, and Þingvellir in Iceland.